Helmut Roleder

 Helmut Roleder (born 9 October 1953) is a retired German footballer who played as a goalkeeper.

 Club career

 He spent 13 seasons in the Bundesliga with VfB Stuttgart.
 In 1983–84 Roleder won the West German football championship.

 International career

-He earned one cap as a substitute for the West German national team in 1984 in a friendly against the Soviet Union.
+He earned one cap as a substitute for the West Germany national team in 1984 in a friendly against the Soviet Union.
 Roleder was included in the DFB squad for the 1984 UEFA European Football Championship, however he didn't play.